-Please contact the Village of Genoa Tree Commission.
-The Tree Commission can assist you in selecting a suitable species for the location and soil, preparation of the soil and future care of the tree.
+Please contact the Village of Genoa Mayor.
+The Mayor can assist you in selecting a suitable species for the location and soil, preparation of the soil and future care of the tree.

-If the tree lawn area of your property has experienced the loss of an ash tree(s) due to the Emerald Ash borer invasion, please contact the Village’s Tree Commission to assist you with selecting an appropriate replacement tree.
+If the tree lawn area of your property has experienced the loss of an ash tree(s) due to the Emerald Ash borer invasion, please contact the Village Mayor to assist you with selecting an appropriate replacement tree.
 The Village has removed well over one hundred (100) trees of the ash species since 2006, both on Village tree lawns and in the Veterans Memorial Park.
-If you have a question concerning an ash tree that appears to be distressed or diseased, you may wish to contact the Tree Commission for assistance.
+If you have a question concerning an ash tree that appears to be distressed or diseased, you may wish to contact the Mayor for assistance.

 There are also many aging silver maple trees that are near the end of their lifespan and are requiring attention.
-If you have a question concerning an older silver maple, you may wish to contact the Tree Commission for assistance.
+If you have a question concerning an older silver maple, you may wish to contact the Mayor for assistance.

 Ordinance 30-11, passed September 19, 2011 has the guidelines for the Tree Commission as it works to plant, maintain and remove trees in our urban forest.
 This ordinance is posted above Definition: on this page in blue.

-The Tree Commission also celebrates Arbor Day, usually on the last Friday evening in April.
+The Village also celebrates Arbor Day, usually on the last Friday evening in April.
 A tree is planted in memory of a citizen(s) who has passed away in the previous year.
 Donations, in any amount, in a person’s name to the Tree Memorial fund are welcome.